 This pushing out of damaged skin is the resurfacing act in itself; this means you will experience skin flaking during the recovery process.
 Out with the old, in with the new.

 This reparation process is helped even further by the laser.
 The residual heat from the laser stimulates your skin to produce new collagen, a building block of skin.
 This is called collagen remodelling.
 The result?
 Visibly even complexion.

 The Benefits of Fractional CO2 Laser

-The Fractional CO2 Laser has been in the market for over 20 years and used extensively by aesthetic practitioners around the world.
+The Fractional CO2 Laser has been in the market for over 20 years and used extensively by aesthetic practitioners around the world, including at SL Aesthetic Clinic.
 When performed by our qualified doctor, you can expect to see:

 - Improvements in skin texture

 - Reduction in depressed, atrophic acne scars or surgical scars

 - Minimised and reduced pore size